alphagov/licensing-frontend/README.md

 ## Set up

-This repository uses `uv` to manage packages and dependencies
+This repository uses `uv` to manage packages and dependencies.
+Run `uv` to install all necessary packages and dependencies needed to test and run this project